colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Docs/Roadmap.md

 ### Workflow & Tooling Refinements
 - [ ] **Review Todoist Usage:** Evaluate the current Todoist board and decide on its role (if any) within the new development workflow, ensuring task sources are clear (Daily Briefing, Roadmap).
+- [ ] **Review Obsidian Usage:** Evaluate the current Obsidian setup and decide on its role (if any) within the new development workflow, ensuring task sources are clear (Daily Briefing, Roadmap).
+- [ ] **Review MetaPrompts:** Evaluate existing LLM prompts in MetaPrompts folder and identify any that need updating to align with current project goals and workflow.
+Additionally, identify any additional prompts that may be needed for the upkeep of this meta-system.

 - [ ] **Settings Page UI Revision:** A comprehensive UI overhaul for the Settings page to improve organization and user experience as more options are added.
 - [ ] **Advanced Statistics & Trends:** More detailed analytics in the Progress Tab.